-- Primary syphilis: During this stage, you may not know you have syphilis and can spread it by accident.
+- Primary syphilis may develop without any signs or symptoms.
+You may not know you have syphilis and can spread it by accident.
 You may develop a chancre sore 10 to 90 days after you were exposed to the bacteria:

-- Chancre sore: This is a small sore on your skin where it came into contact with the bacteria.
+- A chancre sore is a small sore on your skin where it came into contact with the bacteria.
 You can have more than one.
 It can appear anywhere on your body but is most common on the penis, vagina, anus, or inside the mouth.
 The sore heals without treatment in 3 to 6 weeks.

-- Mouth sores: You may have gray or white sores inside your mouth.
-These sores may be painful and your mouth may feel swollen.
+- Gray or white mouth sores may be painful and your mouth may feel swollen.
 You may have a sore throat.
 You may have red, open sores at the corners of your mouth.

-- Skin sores: These are large, raised white or gray open wounds found in warm, moist areas of your body.
+- Large, raised, white, or gray skin sores may be found in warm, moist areas of your body.

 How is syphilis diagnosed?

 Your healthcare provider will ask about your medical history and examine you.
 He will ask if you have had an STI before.
 He will ask if you have ever had unprotected sex.
-He will ask if you know whether a sexual partner has syphilis or another STI.
+Tell him if a sexual partner has had syphilis or another STI.
 You may also need any of the following tests:

 - Blood tests may show the bacteria that causes syphilis.

 - A sample of tissue or fluid from a sore will give healthcare providers information about your infection.
 This will help them plan the best treatment for you.